foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 A note on Slicing
 ~~~~~~~~~~~~~~~~~~~

-The kernels described in the following sections of this specification have no notion of
+The kernels described in the following sections of this document have no notion of
 slicing (also referred to as tiling).
 Instead, the responsibility of slicing is left to
 the caller, which can be either application code, some higher-level API or graph-compiler
 generated.
 For cores with any sort of closely-coupled memory (CCMs), the kernels assume